ubco-W2022T1-cosc301/project-group23/final_report_group23.md

-# # Intro
+# Intro

 # EDA

+# Question 1

-# Question 1 - How do scores between males and females differ on the 5 personality factors?
+# Questoin 2 - How do scores between males and females differ on the 5 personality factors?

 ## **Hypothesis**: Based on extant research, on average, females will show higher scores than men on Extraversion, and Agreeableness, lower scores on Neuroticism, and there are will be no significant gender differences for Conscientiousness or Openness.